Quantumofcosmos/quantumofcosmos.github.io/_posts/2019-04-07-Ransom-Note-Genarator.md

 ![GUI of application](/img/ransom.gif)

 The image can be downloaded by right clicking on it.
-The dimentions of the image are that of an A4 sized paper.
+The dimensions of the image are that of an A4 sized paper.

 ## Features Implemented:
 * Randomized